Alexander Sergeychik

 Alexander Vasilyevich Sergeychik (Аляксандар Васільевіч Сяргейчык; 1970 – 26 November 2007) was a Belarusian serial killer.
 He committed murders between 2000 and 2006 in Shchuchyn District and Grodno District.
-He confessed to killing a total of twelve people, however, the investigation could only bring forward enough evidence to convict him of six murders.
-He was sentenced to death by the court.
+He confessed to killing a total of twelve people; however, the investigation could bring forward only enough evidence to convict him of six murders.
+He received the death penalty by the court.

 Early life

 Sergeychik was born in 1970 in Semyonovka village, Byerastavitsa District, BSSR in a large family.
 He had a brother and a sister.
 Sergeychik's father was an alcoholic who often beat his wife and children, and then completely abandoned the family for another woman.
 Sergeychik graduated from the Makarovskaya secondary school.
 Later, he attended vocational school to be a driver.
 From 1989 to 1991, he served in the Armed Forces of the USSR before he was demobilised in November 1991.
 After the demobilisation, he returned to his native village, where he worked as a driver for a local enterprise.

 In March 1992, he saw an announcement about recruitment for the police, where he applied for a position.
 Sergeychik graduated with honours from the Ministry of the Interior Academy of the Republic of Belarus, married, and had two children.
 He worked as a company commander of the Grodno District Department.
 In the workplace, he was described as a "responsible and executive worker".
 At the time of his arrest, he had the rank of senior police lieutenant.